-Whether you're a nonprofit or for-profit social enterprise, chances are that you're on the hunt for a corporate sponsor or partner.
+Whether you're a nonprofit or for-profit social enterprise, chances are that you're on the hunt for a corporate sponsor or investor.
 It could be for a long-term initiative, upcoming event, or special campaign.

 However, have you stopped to think about what you bring to the table?
 There's plenty in it for the companies you're asking as well.
 Never sell yourself short.

 These kinds of collaborations are called "cause marketing," and friends, I have really good news.
 There is no better time for it, and I'm about to tell you why.
 The bad news is that you may have the wrong approach.

 So, what do you need to convince potential sponsors and partners that they should work with you?
 While I might not actually call it easy, it is probably a little simpler than you think.
 And it begins with two things: some basic information and knowing your own value.